MiniObject#

 MiniObject

-- get_qdata(quark: int) Any | None #
+- get_qdata(quark: int) Any | None#

 This function gets back user data pointers stored via

-.- Parameters:
+set_qdata().- Parameters:

 quark – A

-, naming the user data pointer
+Quark, naming the user data pointer

-- is_writable() bool #
+- is_writable() bool#

 If

-is the only one, this means that changes to the object will not be visible to any other object.If the LOCKABLE flag is not set, check if the refcount of
+mini_objecthas the LOCKABLE flag set, check if the current EXCLUSIVE lock onobjectis the only one, this means that changes to the object will not be visible to any other object.If the LOCKABLE flag is not set, check if the refcount of

-is exactly 1, meaning that no other reference exists to the object and that the object is therefore writable.Modification of a mini-object should only be done after verifying that it is writable.
+mini_objectis exactly 1, meaning that no other reference exists to the object and that the object is therefore writable.Modification of a mini-object should only be done after verifying that it is writable.

-- lock(flags: LockFlags) bool #
+- lock(flags: LockFlags) bool#

 Lock the mini-object with the specified access mode in

-.- Parameters:
+flags.- Parameters:

 flags –